reignite/burnout.io/content/actionables.md

 There is no benefit if the toll is so great that your personal life and relationships suffer.

+Make sure when you aren't in the office, you spend some time doing something completely unrelated to IT.
+I get it, we're all passionate about what we do, but if your hobby happens to be the same as your job, you'll experience burnout much faster.
+If you are finding this hard to do, schedule in one or two nights a week and communicate that you won't be available that night.

 ## 2. Determine if it's an external pressure.
 * Management says they need that new feature *now*.
 * You're not allowed to fix the technical debt and end up just applying